 Today the Master is asking you to accompany Him on a morning walk through His Word.

 He has something specifically for you there.
 It doesn’t require special shoes or clothing.
 Jesus loves coffee time in pajamas.
-Sounds silly, but I know Jesus likes pajamas because He mentioned mine with flowers once.
+Sounds silly, but I know Jesus notices pajamas because He once mentioned a pair of mine with flowers.
 I’m chuckling just typing the memory.
 That’s how real He is.
 He’s after relationship, authentic conversation that occurs consistently.

 1 Timothy 4 also uses the words: practice, immerse yourself and persist in these things so all may see your progress.
 Let’s decide to be strong, healthy, robust and vigorous Christians, prepared in top form, ready for deployment!
 As trained Ephesians 6 troops, our prayers will be sharp, finely tuned arrows hitting the mark and our Spirit-led deeds highly effective, no longer religious rituals.
 Boots on the ground, soldier!